Green cart rollout begins in spring 2017

 Based on the success of the pilot, the city-wide program will be similar:

-- All food, including meat, dairy and bones along with yard and pet waste is accepted in the program.
+- All food, yard waste and pet waste is accepted in the green cart.
 See a full list of what can go in the green cart.

 How often will carts be collected?

-- Black cart will be picked up once every two weeks on a separate day since 65 per cent of your garbage can be composted instead.
+- Black carts will be picked up once every two weeks on a different day since more than half of our garbage is compostable material that can go in your green cart.

 What happens to the savings from changing Black Cart garbage collection?

 Residential garbage collection (pick-up only) is supported by your property taxes.
-The savings achieved by changing Black Cart collection to once every two weeks will be invested into the Green Cart program to reduce the Green Cart program fee.
+The savings achieve by changing Black Cart collection to once every two weeks will be invested into the Green Cart program to reduce the monthly rate to $6.50/month.

 The Waste Management Charge on your utility bill (ENMAX) is for the costs of disposing and managing residential garbage at The City's three landfills.